The Footy Show (rugby league): 1990s

-The Footy Show debuted in finals week of 1994 at the same time as a sister program The Footy Show (AFL).
+The Footy Show debuted during the NSWRL finals series of 1994.
 The original hosts (in 1994) were 'Fatty' aka Paul Vautin, 'Sterlo' (Peter Sterling), and 'Blocker' (Steve Roach), with regular appearances by Ray Hadley.
 Contrary to what was seen on air, Hadley and Roach did not have a good relationship with the rest of the team, Hadley and Roach left at the end of the 1998 season and 1999 season respectively for varying reasons.
 Hadley had become disillusioned as a result of the confirmation that the Super League competition would take place in Australia in 1997 (see Super League War).
 This meant that the Footy Show would be required to give fair coverage and discussion of both the Super League and ARL competitions during its broadcast.
 Hadley had been a stout supporter of the more traditional ARL, believing that Super League's agenda was backed by money and greed and was not prepared to lend his support to the rival competition, thus leading to his eventual departure from the show.
 Hadley left at the end of 1996, and returned to the show in 1998, before leaving for good at the end of the 1998 season.
 Roach, on the other hand, had been involved in an altercation, allegedly assaulting a heckler in a Sydney pub.
 Channel Nine, not wanting to condone such conduct and wishing to preserve its reputation, were quick to terminate Roach's contract as a result of his actions.

 For two years, Vautin and Sterling presented the show by themselves, often with guest hosts such as Darryl Brohman, Paul Langmack, Wayne Pearce, Phil Gould, the Johns brothers (Andrew and Matthew), Ryan Girdler with his highly popular segment, Their House, the name a parody of the Australian TV program Our House (a lifestyle programme).